The Point of No Return – New Leap Forward

 The hatch opens and the clean up crew enters.

-This was also the same every time, and this time, Timberlen leaves them to it.
+This is also the same every time, and this time, Timberlen leaves them to it.
 The walk to the upper levels, and then the surface, would be soothing.
-The sooner it started the better.
+The sooner it started, the better.

 Dropping the gear off along the way would take too much time today.
 Therefore the armory could wait.
-Straight to the surface, no horsing around.
-Twenty minutes later and the outer doors are opening.
+And straight to the surface, no horsing around.
+Therefore twenty minutes later, the outer doors are opening.

 Air.
 Fresh and plentiful.
-There are no features in the barren landscape that surrounds.
-It is flat and empty as far as the eye can see.
-Timberlen begins walking away from the doors of the compound entrance, any direction will do.
+There are no features in the barren landscape that surrounds him.
+Likewise, it is flat and empty as far as the eye can see.
+Now Timberlen begins walking away from the doors of the compound entrance.
+Any direction will do.

 Twenty minutes later and the doors of the compound are no longer visible in the distance behind.
 Then another ten minutes, and the effects of the eventure, are dimming.
 Now it’s okay to release the fear.